itaifrenkel/security-101-for-saas-startups/vendors.md

 `AND_EXCLUDE` - requirements that would exclude a service from the results

 OR conditions followed by a list of requirements:
-`or` - requirements that are interchangeable
+`OR` - requirements that are interchangeable

 `./vendors.py filter -r requirements.yaml`